djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/Azure_IoT_Hub_RPI_Pico_LightSensor_WithCDM/readme.md

 ## Running
 - Upload then switch to the Serial Monitor.
+- **This Sketch has the Telemetry stopped.
+See VS Code for how to start it first.^^^
 - Cover and uncover the LDR.
 Covered = higher value.
 - You should see something like:
 ```